swiftlang/swiftly/Documentation/SwiftlyDocs.docc/update-toolchain.md

 swiftly update 5.3
 ```

-Similarly, to update the latest snapshot associated with a specific version, the “a.b-snapshot” version can be supplied:
+Similarly, to update the latest snapshot associated with a specific version, append `-snapshot` to the version.
+For example, the following command updates to the latest 5.3 snapshot version:

 ```
 swiftly update 5.3-snapshot
 ```

-You can also update the latest installed main snapshot to the latest available one by just providing `main-snapshot`:
+You can also update the latest installed main snapshot to the latest available one by providing `main-snapshot`:

 ```
 swiftly update main-snapshot